viam-modules/obstacles-2d-lidar/README.md

 ## Getting started

-To use this module, you need a lidar in your robot.
-For instance, you can use [RPlidar](https://docs.viam.com/registry/examples/rplidar/).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/modular-resources/configure/#add-a-module-from-the-viam-registry) and select the `viam:vision:obstacles_2d_lidar` model from the [`obstacles_2d_lidar` module](https://app.viam.com/module/viam/obstacles_2d_lidar).
 This module implements the method `GetObjectPointClouds()` of the [vision service API](https://docs.viam.com/services/vision/#api).

 ### Installation with `pip install`